Environmental Due Diligence

 - Review governmental environmental databases

-- Review data and conduct interviews regarding past usage of property
+- Review historical data and conduct interviews regarding past usage of property

 - Conduct visual site reconnaissance